jAniceto/programming-notes/programming-notes/homeserver/setup-homepage.md

 docker compose up -d
 ```

-Going to `hostname:XXXX`, you should see your homepage.
+Going to `http://hostname:3000`, you should see your homepage.